 Since 2015, Wu Tsai Neuro's Interdisciplinary Scholars program has supported innovative young researchers who are engaging in highly interdisciplinary research in the neurosciences, broadly defined.
 Our scholars have backgrounds in basic and clinical neurosciences, biomedical sciences, physical sciences, social sciences, engineering, education, law, business and humanities, but all are engaged in cutting edge research that will advance our understanding of the mind, brain and behavior in health and disease.

-The newly launched Knight Initiative for Brain Resilience Scholars program supports innovative young researchers to generate paradigm shifting insights into neurodegeneration, brain aging and brain resilience.
+The Brain Resilience Scholars program at the Knight Initiative for Brain Resilience supports innovative young researchers to generate paradigm shifting insights into neurodegeneration, brain aging and brain resilience.